10 Bohemian Accents to Add to Your Home Now

 The key is finding balance and gradually adding to the interior over time.
 “A successful bohemian room feels discovered and considered stemming from an adoration of craft and pieces with meaning,” says event designer Kila Carr-Ince.

-“I think a boho room should have a casual, romantic feeling to it,” says interior designer Elizabeth Pyne.
+should have a casual, romantic feeling to it,” says interior designer Elizabeth Pyne.
 “I think it should be soft lit and cozy at night.
 And the furniture should include low sofas.”

 “It’s appreciating the raw and natural, finding beauty in anomalies,” suggests designer Kelly Wearstler about enhancing one’s space with bohemian accents.
 “It allows you to keep the design loose and be open to discovery.”
 There’s so much to learn from this approach.
 “It’s a spirited ambiance, a unique mix of natural and hand-made materials with a leaning toward contrasts in color, pattern and the beauty of eclectic discovery.
 It’s a lot of everything coming together in an effortless way,” says Wearstler.